Fourier analysis of many-body transition amplitudes and states: Introduction

 \section{Introduction}

-Harmonic analysis is one of the most powerful and versatile tools at the disposal of mathematicians, engineers and physicists.
-The various flavours of Fourier transformations can notably be put to use to obtain a compact and interpretable representation of complex signals.
+Harmonic analysis is one of the most powerful and versatile tools at the disposal of mathematicians, engineers and physicists alike.
+The various flavours of Fourier transforms can notably be put to use to obtain a compact and interpretable representation of complex signals.
 In particular, the Parseval-Plancherel identity allows to break down the total energy of a wave into contributions from each frequency component.
-More fundamentally, the Fourier transform provides an analysis of the scales on which the function varies by decomposing it in a basis where translations of its argument act diagonally.
+More fundamentally, the Fourier transform provides an analysis of the scales on which the function varies by decomposing it into a basis of common eigenfunctions of all translation operators.
 Differential and difference equations are thereby mapped onto simpler, algebraic ones.
-The Fourier transform also holds a prominent place in quantum mechanics since it relates the representations of matter waves in position and momentum space, the two being constrained by the Heisenberg uncertainty relations.
-In its discrete version, the Fourier transform plays a central role in quantum computing, as it is instrumental in providing an exponential speed-up in resolving so-called hidden subgroup problems, including for example Deutsch's problem, Simon's problem and the integer factorization problem.
+The Fourier transform also holds a prominent place in quantum mechanics, since it relates the representations of quantum states in position and momentum space, the two being constrained by the Heisenberg uncertainty relation.
+In its discrete version, the Fourier transform plays a central role in quantum computing, as it is instrumental in providing an exponential speed-up in resolving so-called hidden subgroup problems, including for example Deutsch's problem, Simon's problem and the integer factorization problem \cite{kitaev_quantum_1995,jozsa_quantum_2001}.